aviaryan/deposits-app/docs/issues_to_fix.md

 - [x] lag on homepage when logged in
 - [x] end date null from UI
 - [ ] sign up button on sign up page
+- [ ] is_admin / manager buttons on manager's user page
 - [x] order in lists deposits and users

 thoughts